 The new rules relating to claiming compensation when you have been in a road traffic accident come into force on 31st May 2021.
-As the Government has decided not to advertise these change anywhere, most people will likely remain unaware of them until they have an accident on the road, certainly for the next few years at least, and until the new rules bed-in and filter into the public conscience.
+As the Government has decided not to advertise these change anywhere, most people will likely remain unaware of them until they have an accident (see here for the best accident attorney) on the road, certainly for the next few years at least, and until the new rules bed-in and filter into the public conscience.

 For that reason, here is an easy to understand summary explanation of the main points of the Whiplash Reforms.

 The Whiplash Reforms explained